-Dr. Wang's research is interdisciplinary with a focus on assistive speech technologies including silent speech interface to assist the communication of laryngectomees and dysarthric speech recognition, neurogenic motor speech disorders (due to amyotrophic lateral sclerosis or ALS), and neural speech decoding for brain-computer interfaces (BCIs).
+Dr. Wang's research is interdisciplinary with a focus on assistive speech technologies including silent speech interface to assist the communication of laryngectomees and dysarthric speech recognition, neurogenic motor speech disorders due to and digital biomarkers for amyotrophic lateral sclerosis (ALS), and neural speech decoding for brain-computer interfaces (BCIs).
 Advanced machine learning techniques are heavily used in these projects.
 Dr. Wang received a Bioengineering Undergraduate Teaching Award from UT Dallas in 2018, a Best Poster Award from the every-four-year International Conference on Speech Motor Control in Groningen, Netherlands in 2017, and a New Century Scholar Award from the American Speech-Language-Hearing Foundation in 2015.
+He has served as a reviwers for grant applications for NIH, NSF, ASHFoundation, and funding agencies of other countries.
+He has also served as reviewer for pretigious journals and conference proceedsings including Neuron, NeuroImage, The Laryngoscope, Frontiers in Neuroscience, Brain Sciences, IEEE Access, Computer Speech and Languge, Speech Communication, Folia Phoniatrica et Logopaedica, Journal of Speech, Language, and Hearing Research, Interspeech, and ICASSP.
 His research has been funded by the National Institutes of Health (NIH), the University of Texas System Brain Initiative, and the American Speech-Language-Hearing Foundation.
 He is a member of ASHA, IEEE, ISCA, and the BCI society.